alex-siteminder-test/sm-emailer/readme.md

 # Email Sender

-This is a simple node API that takes in email and abstracts across Mailgun and Sendgrid - if one fails, it'll use the other one.
+This is a simple node API that takes in the details of an email to send as JSON and sends it via either Sendgrid or Mailgun - if one is down, it will retry using the other one.

 ## Developing